What is a Variable Annuity?

 Two organizations, the Financial Industry Regulatory Association (FINRA) and the Securities and Exchange Commission (SEC) have issued warnings regarding the negative consequences of variable annuities.
 However, fraud still occurs.
 Below are three commonly seen ways that brokers can commit variable annuity fraud against you, the investor:

-Why You Need a St. Louis Variable Annuity Attorney
+Why You Need a Variable Annuity Fraud Attorney

 Before a broker makes any changes to your investment strategy, they are required to look at numerous factors in your portfolio: financial situation, age, investment experience, existing assets, and risk tolerance.
 However, in many cases, brokers and their firms fail to do so in order to increase their earnings.